 - As the subject matter expert for orchestration and network automation, I’m given the opportunity to build WWT’s pre- and post-sales capability.
 This job is never the same — and I love that!
 One day I’ll be conducting customer workshops and the next I’ll be building solutions in the ATC for demonstrations.
 Still other days, I’ll be working with deployment experts to build SOWs and help roll out solutions.
 This is a diverse role and I’m grateful for the opportunity to help our customers create new strategies and applications.

-- What innovation is happening in WWT Asynchrony Labs, Network Solutions or Collaboration that has you really excited?
+- What innovation is happening that has you really excited?

 - Network Function Virtualization (NFV) and Automation is turning this industry upside down.
 We are seeing a wave of innovation similar to other events like the rise of the PC and wireless communications.
 NFV and open-source technologies have customers rethinking how they build, deploy and grow networks.
 Bare metal boxes have transformed into software, and manual procedures have turned into end-to-end automation.
 WWT, our OEMs and our customers are all adjusting to this tectonic shift.
 Given our role as an integrator and advocate for new technologies, WWT is in the perfect place to leverage this wave of change and be at the center of innovation.

 - Describe a recent interaction with a customer that led to solving a problem.